cekrem/cekrem.github.io/content/posts/programming-as-theory-building-part-ii.md

 Hartzog and Silbey cite a study showing that co-workers who receive "workslop" (AI outputs that make more work or make no sense) start seeing their colleagues differently: less creative, less capable, less reliable, less trustworthy.
 That's institutional trust eroding in real-time.

 There's a darker psychological dimension here too.
-Mike Monteiro recently pointed out that the AI industry's success depends on convincing people they're inadequate.
+[Mike Monteiro recently pointed out](https://www.youtube.com/watch?v=zH2dFXDMwe4) that the AI industry's success depends on convincing people they're inadequate.
 Every time you open Google Docs and see those "Help me write" buttons, the message is clear: _you probably can't do this yourself_.
 We are not being built up by helpful tools.
 We're being torn down by tools that insist we can't function without them.

 ## The Theory Lives in the Institution

-Here's where Naur's insight combines with the institutional perspective in a way that keeps me up at night.
+Here's where Naur's insight combines with the institutional perspective in a way that's hard to shake.

 Remember: the program is not the code, it's the theory.
 But where does the theory actually live?
 Not just in individual heads, but in the _relationships between those heads_.
 In the shared understanding built through years of working together.
 In the institutional memory of why we do things this way and not that way.